TimKaechele/liquid_dynamic_context/README.md

 # which knows about all our available resolvers
 template_context = LiquidDynamicContext::TemplateContext.new([UserBindingResolver.new])

-# Remember that we can pass dynamic attributes to the context to resolve data on
+# Remember that we can pass dynamic attributes to the resolvers to assign data on
 # the fly, in this example we are going to pass in the current_user_id via a hash
 models = {
   current_user_id: 4902,